sinedied/articles/articles/vscode/container-dev-env/container-dev-env.md

 ---
 title: Instantly set up a new dev environment using containers and VS Code
 published: false
-description: Discover how to get started in seconds on a new project, isolate all your dev environments and share them with your teammates using VS Code dev containers.
+description: 'Discover how to get started in seconds on a new project, isolate all your dev environments and share them with your teammates using VS Code dev containers.'
-tags: vscode, productivity, beginners, tips
+tags: 'vscode, productivity, beginners, tips'
-cover_image: ./assets/banner.png
+cover_image: ./assets/banner.jpg
-canonical_url:
+canonical_url: null
+id: 845440
 ---

 There are 3 things that make me waste a lot of time as a developer, and that can become a big source of frustration: